seancorfield/honeysql/doc/differences-from-1-x.md

 ## API Changes

 The primary API is just `honey.sql/format`.
-The `array`, `call`, `inline`, `param`, and `raw` functions have all become standard syntax in the DSL as functions (and their tagged literal equivalents have also gone away because they are no longer needed).
+The `array`, `call`, `inline`, `param`, and `raw` functions have all become standard syntax in the DSL as functions (and their tagged literal equivalents have also gone away because they are no longer needed). _[As of 2.0.next, `call` has been reinstated as an undocumented function in `honey.sql` purely to aid migration from 1.x]_

 Other `honeysql.core` functions that no longer exist include: `build`, `qualify`, and `quote-identifier`.
 Many other public functions were essentially undocumented (neither mentioned in the README nor in the tests) and also no longer exist.